 Suggested plan:

-Day 1: Explore Halifax waterfront, restaurants, museums, and local attractions.
+Explore Halifax waterfront, restaurants, museums, and local attractions.

-Day 2: Visit Peggy’s Cove, Mahone Bay, and Lunenburg.
+Visit Peggy’s Cove, Mahone Bay, and Lunenburg.

 This gives you a strong mix of city, coast, and small-town Nova Scotia.

-If Your Expedition Is Weather-Delayed
+If Your Expedition Is Weather-impacted

 Shark cage diving is an ocean-based activity, and weather always matters.
 If your schedule allows, avoid packing your trip too tightly.
 Keep some activities flexible so you can adjust if marine conditions affect your expedition.
 If you get weather cancelled, we definitely suggest visiting Peggy’s Cove, Mahone Bay, and Lunenburg.
+You may even have time for treating yourself to a Nordic Spa.
+If you want to stay in Halifax, definitely experience the waterfront and consider a Halifax Experience Pass.

 Helpful Trip-Planning Resources